michmich1000/Cheatsheets/Cheatsheets/internal/02-wifi.md

 ## **WPA**

-Capture Handshake using airodump-ng + local crack using john or hashcat =&gt; cleartext password
+1. Capture Handshake using airodump-ng
+2. Crack it locally using john or hashcat

 ### 1. Monitor mode